 For serious coffee lovers who are considering a kitchen remodel or simply have some extra cabinet space, a built-in espresso machine might just be an incredible addition.

-The Miele fully automatic built-in espresso machine can be programmed to make your first coffee in the morning, in sync with your alarm, and switch off automatically in the evenings.
+The Miele fully automatic built-in espresso machine can be programmed to make your first coffee in the morning (set up to ten drinks), in sync with your alarm, and switch off automatically in the evenings.
 It can make two hot drinks simultaneously, so you’ll never have to wait for your own latte while preparing your partner’s macchiato, and it cleans itself, too.
-For all this automation and top-notch espresso, it’ll cost a pretty penny.

 Selecting the best espresso machine is really all about your priorities.
 The Breville Barista Express (view at Amazon) is a wonderful middle ground, pleasing nearly all espresso lovers.
 If you want to make a worthy espresso without shelling out big bucks, Mr. Coffee Café Barista (view at Amazon) is your best bet.